Installing optimap¶

 Tip

 optimap relies heavily on NumPy and Matplotlib.
-We recommend the Scientific Python Lectures and the Python Data Science Handbook for an introduction to Python and these libraries.
+For an introduction to Python and these libraries, we recommend:

 The easiest way to install optimap is using pip in the command line: